rhiever/TwitterFollowBot/README.md

 ####Automatically follow any user back who has followed you

 **1)**
-Open the file `DONT_FOLLOW.txt` to add users who you really don't want to follow - even if they are following you.
+Open the file `DONT_FOLLOW.py` to add users who you really don't want to follow - even if they are following you.

 Example: